UoMResearchIT/matlab-novice/episodes/06-cond.md

 ## Close Enough

-Write a script called `near` that performs a test on two variables, and displays `1` when the first variable is within 10% of the other and `0` otherwise.
-Compare your implementation with your partner's: do you get the same answer for all possible pairs of numbers?
+Write a script called `near` that performs a test on two variables, and displays `1` when the first variable is within 10% of the other and `0` otherwise, that is, one is greater or equal than 90% and less or equal than 110% of the other.

+Compare your implementation with your partner's.
+Do you get the same answer for all possible pairs of numbers?
+Remember to try out positive and negative numbers!

 :::::::::::::::  solution